Why You Should Join PRS as a Singer or Musician? Is it Important?

 However, it obviously all depends on how well your music is received and how many people use it, consequently owing you royalties.
 You never know when you could have that big break and royalties are no joke, you can earn a lot of money from them.

-Do you need to join PRS for Music?
+Why do you need to join PRS for Music?

 If you write your own songs or music, co-write with others and your music is gaining some traction with people wanting to perform it, you should consider signing up to PRS for Music.